LesFerch/WinSetView/README.md

 # Background

-Folder views in Windows Explorer are both flexible and frustrating.
+Folder views in Windows Explorer are both flexible and, sometimes, frustrating.
 Many users have reported their view settings getting inexplicitly reverted back to Windows defaults, especially as it concerns the *Downloads* folder.
 However, some of these frustrations may be due to a misunderstanding of how the views work.

 In Explorer, there are separate views for each folder type and often multiple folders that point to the same physical location.
 See the *Downloads Folder* section below for more details on this topic.
 Understanding Explorer's **Apply to Folders**, **Reset Folders**, and **Customize this folder...** features is key to getting control over Explorer's folder views.